Serve multiple Django sites from one cloud server

 Custom Dockerfile per app

-.
-One named devmarks-web
+, one named devmarks-web

-and one named devmarks-worker
+and another named devmarks-worker

 .
 Typically my Dockerfile